Search the Otago Polytechnic website

 Neurodiversity describes the idea that people experience and interact with the world around them in many different ways; there is no one "right" way of thinking, learning, and behaving, and differences are not viewed as deficits.

 The neurodiversity movement emerged during the 1990s, aiming to increase acceptance and inclusion of all people while embracing neurological differences.
-Online platforms provided spaces for more and more autistic people were able to connect and form a self-advocacy movement.
+Online platforms provided spaces for more and more autistic people to be able to connect and form a self-advocacy movement.
 At the same time, Judy Singer, an Australian sociologist, coined the term neurodiversity to promote equality and inclusion of "neurological minorities."
 While it is primarily a social justice movement, neurodiversity research and education is increasingly important in informing how we all view and work with individuals strengths and challenges, with different disabilities and neurological conditions.

 Judy Singer (2013) refined neurodiversity to describe humans as presenting across a spectrum of neuro-abilities - natural to expect the way humans’ minds work to be diverse and full of variation across the human population.